Tominous/RediSkript/README.md

 It is developed and maintained by Govindas & the team of Govindas Limework developers.

-~~It is originally developed by the team of Govindas Limework developers and is now maintained only by Govindas.~~

 Redis Message:
 ```
 on redis message: